opensourceintelligencemonitor/torchecker/README.md

 # torchecker
-Keeps a database of known tor exit nodes and after you launch tor run the script to check your tor exit node status
+Keeps a database of known tor exit nodes.
+After you launch tor, run torcheck.sh to double check your covered by tor.

 Deps